 Audiences are highly sensitive to an online experience—they’re apt to click away from a site at the slightest delay or smallest hurdle.
 You have precious few chances to interest them, draw them in and establish a relationship of trust.
 Auditing your website will help ensure your site is an asset instead of a liability.

-Content is key to what we do
+Contact us for your website audit: Content is key to what we do

 Our in-house, full-service content team has performed comprehensive audits for hundreds of customers, from leading media companies to top global brands.
 Once supported by Brightspot CMS, our partners are empowered to live the lessons learned during the audit, backed by the platform’s best-in-class editorial tools and robust admin features.